Return to the BUILD

 Then, fit the headliner cover into place.
 Make sure the edges are flat and secure.
 The color match is perfect and they hide the nasty screw heads!

 It is cool to see more of the body coming together.
 So far, I am grateful that I do not have any weird body panel alignment issues.
 I was a bit surprised to discover that the Hinge Panel is all metal, but that is a good thing.
-As a matter of fact, everything in this issue is metal.
 Get ready to do this all over again, as we start the other door in the next issue.

 Issue 71 – Interior: Door Panel/Strap/Light Lenses (Right)